 1. Map the User Requirements

-Map out the different needs of the various user groups in your network.
-For example, Organizational users have different needs and rights than Suppliers and Partners, Privileged users and Admins need access that other users don’t, OT & Mission Critical assets can only be accessed by some users, etc. Then, map out all the apps and protocols utilized in the network
+Before implementing a zero trust security model, map out the different needs of the various user groups in your network.
+For example, Organizational users have different needs and rights than Suppliers and Partners, Privileged users and Admins need access that other users don’t, OT & Mission Critical assets can only be accessed by some users, etc. Then, map out all the apps and protocols utilized in the network.

 2. Ensure Maximum Coverage